 Hello friends!
-When we talk about Fall desserts people usually think about pumpkin but… I can assure you that there are a lot of people I know who don’t like pumpkin at all.
-Maybe the reason of this “problem” is the smell or texture.
-I love pumpkin but I want to give you other options for “Fall desserts”.
-Apples are a very good option.
-Apple cookies, cakes, muffins, cupcakes, pie… sounds good , eh?
-I think apple is more appealing to eat for people than pumpkin.
+When we talk about Fall desserts people usually think about pumpkin but… I can assure you that there are many people I know who doesn’t like pumpkin at all, I think some people doesn’t even like the smell of it.
+One other good option for “Fall Desserts” is apples, we all love apple pie, apple cookies, apple fritters… I think apple is more like a generic thing for people during Fall time.

 These cupcakes are packed with chunks of apples and spices like cinnamon and nutmeg.
 They are topped with a silky buttercream that has homemade salted caramel.

 We will make the salted caramel, cupcakes and buttercream.
 Sounds difficult?
 Maybe… but if you follow all the steps you’ll thank me that you make these cupcakes that are perfect to share at your Halloween or Thanksgiving gatherings.

 For the salted caramel

 1 cup (200g) granulated sugar

 6 tablespoons (90g) unsalted butter, room temperature cut into small pieces